 GHC sources), the bootstrap compiler is configured into

 Allows specifying per-package and global GHC options:

-which can lead to unpredictable behavior versus official Stackage snapshots.
+for reasoning).
+This can lead to unpredictable behavior by affecting

 Which packages do ghc-options on the command line get applied to?
 Before 0.1.6, the default value was